homeinfra/Horizon/docs/demers-qnap.md

 ## Installation instructions

 Many of the steps below can probably be skipped if they were already done in the past.
-The third chapter is where it starts to get interesting.
+The third section is where it starts to get interesting.

 ### First, bring-up the server

 1. Install OS manually from a USB stick, making sure of the following:
-    1. The management interface is configured on interface 00:08:9b:ef:8d:72 (eth1)
+    1. The management interface is configured on interface 00:08:9b:ef:8d:72 (eth0)
     1. That interface is configured with static IP ${XEN_MGT}
 1. Execute the boostrapping locally or remotely via SSH (See repo homeinfra/demers-qnap)